-VHITLOCK wrote from Belgium:

-. . .
-In the midst of all the

-horrors of the world it is the one

-thing I know of-aside from one's

-own conscience-and the democratic principle down deep in our

-heart-by which to correct one's

-reckoning.
-It is a compass-never

-sensational-always calm and pointing in the same direction.
+Referring to The Public, Brand Whitlock wrote from Belgium: . .
+In the midst of all the horrors of the world it is the one thing I know of-aside from one's own conscience-and the democratic principle down deep in our heart-by which to correct one's reckoning.
+It is a compass-never sensational-always calm and pointing in the same direction.